3mdeb/96boards-docs-wiki/HiKeyGettingStarted.md

 Bluetooth audio devices are supported on HiKey.
 Follow normal procedures of connecting a bluetooth device to connect to your board.

-Note: HDMI audio is not supported in this release.
+**NOTE:** HDMI audio is not supported in this release.

 Once Bluetooth sound sink is connected, you can open the LXMusic player from the Sound & Video menu.
 Create a playlist from your music files.
 Supported audio formats are .mp3 and .ogg.
 You should now be able to play from the LXMusic player.

-Note: LXmusic uses xmms2 as the player backend, you may need to install xmms2 and related plugins if they are not installed, otherwise music may cannot be played.
+**NOTE:** LXmusic uses xmms2 as the player backend, you may need to install xmms2 and related plugins if they are not installed, otherwise music may cannot be played.
 ```
 $ sudo apt-get install xmms2 xmms2-plugin-*
 ```